 Now, how is that?
 The dynamics of Twitter are such that you can easily Tweet this many times and still see tremendous results.
 Using the power of Twitter more actively would give Kevin a huge return in overall traffic.

-How To Make Twitter Your Most Powerful Social Network Buffer this
+How To Make Twitter Your Most Powerful Social Network

 So having presented this, I believe Kevin could easily turn Twitter into his most powerful social network by far.